Coolcoder009/Deep-Learning-Projects/README.md

-# This Directory is meant for Deep Learning Projects<br>
+# This repository is for Deep Learning Projects<br>